 With a buildup of progesterone in fatty tissues, hormone receptor sites can eventually be rendered nonfunctional.
 This can cause an over stimulatory effect by the unopposed estrogen in the body and induce heart attack-like symptoms.

 Side effects of high progesterone levels can include allergies that might cause hives, rashes, and other skin conditions.

 Possible Effects of Low Progesterone Levels

-Effects of low progesterone levels are often more commonly felt than those of high progesterone levels due to a condition known as estrogen dominance.
-The following are subsequent side effects that can occur when a woman finds herself with insufficient amounts of the crucial hormone:
+Side effects of low progesterone levels are more common than those of high progesterone levels due to a condition known as estrogen dominance.
+The following are subsequent side effects that can occur with insufficient amounts of the crucial hormone:

 In perimenopause, progesterone levels can sometimes be shadowed by dominating estrogen levels, causing tender and cystic breasts.
 Raising these levels can help reduce pain, swelling, and cyst formation.